survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 T> Note that if you have set up Git hooks manually, it might not work!
 It's better to let husky control the Git side entirely.

-## Automating Linting with lint-staged
+## Automating Linting With lint-staged

 [lint-staged](https://github.com/okonet/lint-staged) runs linters only for changed files before each commit which makes linting mandatory and fast.
 It uses `pre-commit` Git hook and you can map any file extension to a shell command.
 You can also configure it to autofix code.